China's Huarong Asset Mgmt becomes joint stock company

-The parent of China Life Insurance Co Ltd (601628.SS), the world’s biggest insurer, has taken a 1.94 percent stake in the restructured Huarong, the ministry said in a statement on its website (www.mof.gov.cn).
+The parent of China Life Insurance Co Ltd, the world’s biggest insurer, has taken a 1.94 percent stake in the restructured Huarong, the ministry said in a statement on its website (www.mof.gov.cn).
 The ministry owns the rest.

 “After the establishment, the company will put its focus on commercial banking, trust, leasing and other banking businesses while continuing to do a good job in asset management,” the ministry said in a statement.